-- If the complaint is about a Class Teacher then it should be taken directly to an Assistant or Deputy Headteacher. - If the complaint is about an Assistant or Deputy Headteacher or the SENDCo it should be directed to the Headteacher. - If the complaint is about the Headteacher then the complaint should be directed to the Chair of Governors.
-The name of the current Chair of the Governors can be found on the School website.
-Complaints about an Assistant Headteacher/Deputy Headteacher/Headteacher would automatically move your concerns to Stage 2 - Formal Meeting, please see below for further details. - If the complaint is about a member of the administration team, the premises team or the kitchen team, or about a mealtime assistant or the IT technician, it should be directed in the first instance to the School Business Manager.
+- If the complaint is about a Class Teacher then it should be taken directly to an Assistant or Deputy Headteacher. - If the complaint is about an Assistant or Deputy Headteacher or or the SENDCo it should be directed to the Headteacher. - If the complaint is about the Headteacher then the complaint should be directed to the Chair of Governors c/o the school.
+The name of the current Chair of the Governors can be found on the School website. - If the complaint is about a member of the administration team, the premises team or the kitchen team, or about a mealtime assistant or the IT technician, it should be directed in the first instance to the School Business Manager. - For complaints relating to school governors, please refer to the separate policy.